maikelthedev/maikeldotuk.github.io/_posts/2018-02-20-auto-scaling-groups-in-aws.md

 The tab is scaling policies in Auto Scaling groups.
 Video 46 for this policies.

-### Restful strees from Chrome
+### Restful Stress from Chrome

-This is the one he uses for it.
+[This is the one ](https://chrome.google.com/webstore/detail/restful-stress/lljgneahfmgjmpglpbhmkangancgdgeb?hl=en)he uses for it.
 You would need to justify your stress test though.

 You could just create the two policies same as he did but you'll need to justify why.